calebmcook/CD0387-deep-learning-topics-within-computer-vision-nlp-project-starter/README.md

 ## Hyperparameter Tuning
 What kind of model did you choose for this experiment and why?
 Give an overview of the types of parameters and their ranges used for the hyperparameter search
--For simplicity I chose to use resnet18.
+-For simplicity I chose to use resnet18 for hpo and resnet50 for deployment.
 -I used learning rate and batch size as two hyperparameters.

     hyperparameter_ranges = {